 I was involved in a serious road traffic collision last year that could have taken my life.
 A motorist was drunk behind the wheel, and he crashed into me at more than 50 km/h.
 It might not sound like a fatal speed, but he hit the side of my vehicle and knocked me clean out.
 Thankfully, the driver realized the seriousness of the situation and helped to ensure I was safe until an ambulance arrived.
 During the next couple of weeks.
 I had to compile lots of evidence to support my compensation claim.
 I’ve taken the time to list it below in the hope of helping others.
 Any readers who find themselves in a similar situation will have to gather the same items for their case.
-All good personal injury lawyers will also provide advice on this subject.
+All good personal injury lawyers — Colorado personal injury law, for example — will also provide advice on this subject.

 Photographs of the crash site